sql-formatter-org/sql-formatter/README.md

 I have started a new SQL formatting tool: [prettier-plugin-sql-cst][].

-- It solves several problems which can't be fixed in SQL Formatter because of fundamental problems in its arhictecture.
+- It solves several problems which can't be fixed in SQL Formatter because of fundamental problems in its architecture.
 - It makes use of the Prettier layout algorithm, doing a better job of splitting long expressions to multiple lines.
 - It takes much more opinionated approach to SQL formatting,